thomas-trendsoft/basedht-test/README.md

 Can bootstrap one node

-Can join a second node
+Can join a second node and some more now

-Have to stabilize and organize fingers to get a correct routing for next nodes
+The basic ring seems to get build but the connections not stable if reused. fingers still need to be done and then the get / put operations.

 # Basic Protocol Definition